lrodero/onodrim/README.md

         // Your stuff here
     }

-then Onodrim will build 2 configurations (the `Configuration` class extends `java.util.Properties`) and return them in a `List`.
-The 2 configurations will contain only `Parameter1`.
+then Onodrim will build 2 configurations (the `Configuration` class extends `java.util.Properties`).
 Of course this is a very simple example.
-But imagine now that you decide to configure your tasks with two more parameters, and each parameter with several values.
+But imagine now that you decide to configure your tasks with two more parameters, and see the outcome when several values are tried for each parameter.
 You only will need to change the `.properties` file to something like:

     Parameter1=123;456;789
     Parameter2=0;1;2;3;4;5;6;7;8;9